Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 General information

-In most cases, a fracture of the neck of the shoulder is a closed isolated injury; open injuries in this area are almost never found.
-With high-energy effects, combinations with fractures of other bones of the limbs, pelvic fractures, fractures of the spine, TBI, fractures of the ribs, blunt abdominal trauma, rupture of the bladder, kidney damage, etc. are possible.
-Treatment of fractures of the neck of the shoulder is carried out by orthopedic traumatologists.
+In most cases, a fracture of the humeral neck is a closed isolated injury; open injuries to this area practically do not occur.
+With high-energy impacts, combinations with fractures of other limb bones, pelvic fracture, spinal fracture, TBI, rib fractures, blunt abdominal trauma, bladder rupture, kidney damage, etc. are possible.
+Treatment of humeral neck fractures is carried out by orthopedic traumatologists.

 Diagnostics

-Treatment of a fracture of the neck of the shoulder
+Treatment of a humeral neck fracture

 CATEGORIES